Sher Shah Suri: Consolidation and Punjab campaign (1540–1542)

 As Humayun fled, Sher Shah pursued him with split detachments.
 He then seized Agra, defeating the Mughals there, and sent Khawas in pursuit of Humayun.
 The pursuit and flight of Humayun allowed Sher Shah to capture and enter Delhi, beginning the consolidation of his rule there by reorganizing its administration.
 As Humayun reached Lahore in July 1540, the Afghans were at Sultanpur Lodhi.
 With the approach of the Afghans, the Mughals fled Lahore.
 At Khushab, Humayun and Kamran quarreled and parted ways, with Humayun leaving for Sindh, and Kamran to Kabul.

 As Humayun began withdrawing, Khawas Khan initially gave up the pursuit, halting on the Jhelum river.
 Sher Shah then advanced from Sirhind toward Lahore, and then continued toward the Chenab river before arriving at Khushab.
 At Khushab, Sher Shah sent two detachments under Khawas Khan and Qutb Khan to pursue Humayun and his contingent out of the region.
 The pursuit continued as far as the Panjnad River before withdrawing back to Khushab and merging with Sher Shah's force.

-Remaining encamped at Khushab, Sher Shah received the submission of Baloch chiefs, including prominently Ismail Khan, Fateh Khan, Ghazi Khan, and many others who ruled the region between the Chenab and the Indus rivers.
+Remaining encamped at Khushab, Sher Shah received the submission of Baloch chiefs, including prominently Ismail Khan, Fateh Khan, Ghazi Khan, and many others who inhabited the region between the Chenab and the Indus rivers.
 Sher Shah then entered into conflict with the Gakhars, who had historically been difficult to subjugate despite attempts by previous rulers.
-Sher Shah initially attempted diplomacy, inviting the Gakhar chief to acknowledge him as the emperor of India.
-However, the Gakhar gave an insulting response, which enraged Sher Shah.
+Sher Shah initially attempted diplomacy, inviting the Gakhar chief Sarang Khan to acknowledge him as the emperor of India.
+However, he gave an insulting response, which enraged Sher Shah.
 In retaliation, Sher Shah marched through Punjab, subjugating the Gakhars, devastating much of the countryside, and taking many prisoners.
 To further secure his rule, Sher Shah established Rohtas Fort and stationed 50,000 men in Punjab under his generals Haibat Khan Niazi and Khawas Khan Marwat.
 Subsequently, Sher Shah turned his attention to Bengal, where the governor he had appointed had become rebellious.

 Reforms in Bengal (1541)

 Recognizing the importance of Bengal, Sher Shah focused much of his administrative efforts in the region.
-In March 1541, Khijir Khan, the governor of Bengal under Sher Shah, led a revolt, as well as marrying a daughter of the former Sultan, Mahmud Shah.
-Sher Shah mobilized an army and personally led it to defeat Khijir Khan, restoring Bengal to his suzerainty.
-He then divided Bengal into 47 smaller administrative divisions, each overseen by a shiqdar, with Kazi Fajilot established as the chief supervisor of the Muqtars.
+In March 1541, Khizr Khan, the governor of Bengal under Sher Shah, led a revolt, as well as marrying a daughter of the former Sultan, Mahmud Shah.
+Sher Shah mobilized an army and personally led it to defeat Khizr Khan, restoring Bengal to his suzerainty.
+He then divided Bengal into 47 smaller administrative divisions, each overseen by a shiqdar, with Qazi Fazilat established as the chief supervisor of the Muqtars.
 These reforms increased the prominence of Afghans in Bengal, leading many to settle in the region.
 Some of these Afghan settlers later established the Muhammad Shahi dynasty, which ruled Bengal from 1553 to 1563, and the Karrani dynasty, which ruled from 1563 to 1576.